withoutwax/ofVideoGrabber/README.md

 # ofVideoGrabber
-This is the beginning setup for using the ofVideoGrabber in openFrameworks
+This is the beginning setup for using the ofVideoGrabber in openFrameworks.